ev1stensberg/techblog/src/posts/17-performance.md

 #### Chunk splitting

 We didn't quite get chunk splitting to work, as our application is written in PHP.
 Each of the initial chunks needs to be included as a script in the index.php file.
-Turns out chunksplitting with the default rules didn't help us that much.
+It turns out that chunk splitting with the default rules didn't help us that much.

 #### Shorter CSS class names

-As length of CSS classes might be large, one way to ensure that the css file remains slim is to audit CSS using the coverage tab in chrome and to shorten class and id names.
+As length of CSS classes might be large, one way to ensure that the CSS file remains slim is to audit CSS using the coverage tab in chrome and to shorten class and ID names.

 #### Using Varnish to cache requests